amitsaha/echorand.me/content/posts/docker-build-and-ephemeral-port-issues.md

 ..
 # This helps us workaround NACLs in place so that all traffic originating traffic source port is mapped to
-# the allowed ephermal port range
+# the allowed ephemeral port range
 # We carefully do it after we have restarted docker engine, since it inserts inserts
 # its own iptables rules which flushes ours
 iptables -t nat -I POSTROUTING -p tcp -m tcp --sport 32768:61000 -j MASQUERADE --to-ports 49152-61000